MRtrix3/mrtrix3/docs/reference/commands/tckdfc.rst

 - "Dynamic" functional connectivity (-dynamic option): The output image is a 4D image, with the same number of volumes as the input fMRI time series.
 For each volume, the contribution from each streamline is calculated based on a finite-width sliding time window, centred at the timepoint corresponding to that volume.

+Note that the -backtrack option in this command is similar, but not precisely equivalent, to back-tracking as can be used with Anatomically-Constrained Tractography (ACT) in the tckgen command.
+However, here the feature does not change the streamlines trajectories in any way; it simply enables detection of the fact that the input fMRI image may not contain a valid timeseries underneath the streamline endpoint, and where this occurs, searches from the streamline endpoint inwards along the streamline trajectory in search of a valid timeseries to sample from the input image.

 Options
 -------